BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 Below are the key points when DOD is considered:
 - **Focus:** How data is stored, accessed, and transformed
-- **Separate data from behavior:** Relies on data transformations as the behaviors is secondary while defining the types
+- **Separate data from behavior:** Relies on data transformations as the behaviors are secondary while defining the types
-- **Abstraction vs concrete:** As opposed to OOD, emphasis on the concrete data sstructures and access patterns
+- **Abstraction vs concrete:** As opposed to OOD, emphasis on the concrete data structures and access patterns
 - **Memory:** Optimized memory accessed through L1/L2/L3 caches, design to access memory sequencially to minimize the cache misses
-- **Locality:** Spatial (the data accessed together is stored close to each other) and temporal (frequently used data remains in the cache) localities
+- **Locality:** Spatial (the data accessed together is stored close to each other) and temporal (frequently used data remains in the cache)
 - **AoS vs SoA:** DOD prefers mostly **struct of arrays** as it is more efficient in terms of spatial locality
 - **Optimization:** Avoid branching and dereferencing the pointers
 - **Concurrency:** Design data for concurrency, design data for lock-free concurrency